-Data breaches help crooks targeting you.
+Data breaches can sucker-punch you.
 Prepare to fight back

 Experts tend to focus on the number of people whose records hackers stole, or whether the breached company could have prevented the hack.
 Those are important questions, but you can be forgiven for wondering what they have to do with you.
 What, really, is the worst that could happen to you personally?

 Plenty, according to consumer advocates.
 That's because data breaches make crimes such as identity theft and other scams much easier for criminals to carry out.
-That includes the blockbuster data breaches of 2018, like when sophisticated attackers breached millions of Facebook accounts in September, or when a hacker accessed information from 27 million Ticketfly accounts in May or when a database of information on 19.4 California voters held by the Sacramento Bee was stolen and held for ransom.
+That includes the blockbuster data breaches of 2018, like when sophisticated attackers breached millions of Facebook accounts in September, or when a hacker accessed information from 27 million Ticketfly accounts in May or when a database of information on 19.4 million California voters held by the Sacramento Bee was stolen and held for ransom.

 After your data gets stolen, it often goes up for sale on black market websites, where criminals can buy it and then pretend to be you.